 Our Team

-- HE Michele Sidibe Envoy to the African Medicines Agency Senior Advisor and Visionary, Empower School of Health
+- HE Michel Sidibe Envoy to the African Medicines Agency Senior Advisor and Visionary, Empower School of Health

 - Professor Paul Lalvani, Founder and Executive Director, Empower School of Health